Property incident detected

 The Terminal processes public property records through a controlled pipeline: source events are detected, attached to assets and entities, then routed by commercial action context.

-Registry//9 preserves the original municipal context while adding resolution layers: asset identity, entity trace, manager candidate, contact surface and action-path relevance.
+Registry//9 preserves municipal context while adding resolution layers: asset identity, entity trace, manager candidate, contact surface and action-path relevance.

 Detect